astropy/astropy/docs/config/index.rst

 affiliated packages).

-The Reference guide below describes the full interface for a `ConfigurationItem` - this is a guide for *typical* developer usage.
+The Reference guide below describes the full interface for a `~astropy.config.ConfigurationItem` - this is a guide for *typical* developer usage.
 In almost all cases, a configuration item should be defined and used in the following manner::